-Since 1 January 2014 I have been coordinating the EU Framework 7 Initial Training Network HiggsTools which aims to provide excellent initial training to young researchers in the field of high energy particle physics, paving the road for new discoveries about the fundamental nature of the Universe at a time when new discoveries are expected, and when the new Standard Model of Particle Physics is going to be forged.
-I am also the PI for an ERC Advanced Investigator Grant MCatNNLO which aims to make more precise predictions for physical observables at the LHC and other particle collider experiments, thereby leading to a more precise extraction of fundamental physics parameters, such as the couplings of the Higgs boson to other fundamental particles.
+Between 2014 and 2018 I coordinated the EU Framework 7 Initial Training Network HiggsTools which aimed to provide excellent initial training to young researchers in the field of high energy particle physics, paving the road for new discoveries about the fundamental nature of the Universe at a time when new discoveries are expected, and when the new Standard Model of Particle Physics is going to be forged.
+I was also the PI for an ERC Advanced Investigator Grant MCatNNLO (2014-2018) which aimed to make more precise predictions for physical observables at the LHC and other particle collider experiments, thereby leading to a more precise extraction of fundamental physics parameters, such as the couplings of the Higgs boson to other fundamental particles.

 I have been very lucky to have had many excellent PhD students working with me over the years.
 Their thesis topics are listed below.

 |Name||Thesis Title (Year Awarded)||Papers||Currently|

 |Andrew Morgan||Studies of Final State Photon Radiation at LEP (1994)||Publications||Postdoc UCLA, now private sector in US|

 |David Miller||Techniques for Evaluating One-Loop Feynman Diagrams and Their Application (1996)||Publications||Faculty, Glasgow University, Scotland|